 - Medium level of assurance: Your information is checked for plausibility.
 The audit focuses on internal evidence and on the management level.

 - High level of assurance: the evidence gathering process is more extensive here.
 The review is not limited to internal evidence, but also includes external sources.
 All levels of the organization are surveyed on a random basis.

 First, you discuss your organization, your approach to sustainability reporting and the objectives of the assurance engagement.
 Based on these discussions, you will receive an individual offer tailored to the needs of your company or organization.

 In order to identify potential for improvement at an early stage, DQS offers you the possibility to conduct a pre-assessment.
 During the completeness check, the sustainability report is compared with the selected criteria catalog (e.g. GRI standards).
 This is typically followed by an evaluation of the report's content.

 After the audit, our auditors prepare a detailed report in which concrete suggestions for improvement are made.

 The timing of the pre-assessment depends on your requirements: both the draft report and an already published report can be audited.

-The actual verification consists of two parts: The document review and the on-site verification.
-The duration of the verification depends, among other things, on the scope, the scope of the report, and the selected verification type and level.
+The actual assurance audit consists of two parts: The document review and the audit.
+The duration of the assurance depends, among other things, on the scope, the scope of the report, and the selected assurance type and level.
 During the final meeting, our auditors explain all findings to you, give you feedback, and plan further steps together with you.

-After the verification process is complete, we prepare an assurance statement that is published as part of the sustainability reporting.
+After the assurance process is complete, we prepare an assurance statement that is published with the sustainability report.